 In 2016, the government introduced legislation called Supervision, Direction and Control.

-To put it simply, for the majority of contractors, this legislation ended the process of umbrella company employees being able to claim tax relief on travel and subsistence expenses.
+For most contractors, this ended their ability to claim tax relief on travel and subsistence expenses.

-It is possible to claim reimbursed expenses from your agency or end-client, but it depends on many factors and only applies to the minority of umbrella employees.
-Genuine work-related expenses, such as travel and overnight stays, can be claimed back, but not every umbrella offers this service.
+It is possible to claim reimbursement for expenses from your agency or end client, but this depends on your circumstances and applies only to a minority of umbrella employees.

 Read more about umbrella company expenses.